-In a September 2000 Record of Decision, a final cleanup remedy selection was made to continue operation of the interim remedial measure.
+In September 2000, EPA signed a Record of Decision to select continuation of the operation of the interim remedial measure (see above) as the final remedy for the site.
 As long as the interim remedial measure continues to operate successfully, no further action will be necessary.

 ContactsRemedial Project Manager, U.S. EPA

 colleen moynihan (firstname.lastname@example.org)